Duke University School of Nursing - Apply Now

 TOEFL Waiver Requests

-Applicants can request a waiver for the TOEFL exam by writing to the Office of Admissions and stating why the TOEFL should not be required.
+Applicants can request a waiver for the TOEFL exam by emailing the Office of Admissions and stating why the TOEFL should not be required.
 Include your resume or CV in your request.
 Applicants requesting a TOEFL waiver will be notified of the decision four to six weeks after the request has been received.

 International Applicant Requirements